Saturday May 19, 1984

 Charlottesville to Sugar Tree Hollow Campground, Va.

 This is by far the most difficult day of the bike tour.
-We rode through rolling farmland, struggled up switchbacks to the Cookie Lady’s Bike House, then discovered the Blue Ridge Parkway is not level.
+We rode through rolling farmland, struggled up switchbacks to the Cookie Lady’s Bike House, then discovered the Blue Ridge Parkway is not level, which shouldn’t have been a surprise to us.

 This is the part of the trip we should have been training for all spring, but I don’t think even that would have prepared us for this.
 Although the weather was blustery as we left Charlottesville, the route was easy enough until Greenwood.
 From there we climbed, and we pushed the pedals hard most of the rest of the day.